brechmos-stsci/jwst/docs/data_formats/source/formats/fss/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The IFU dataset is a 2D dataset with axes of spatial and wavelength dimensions.
-There will be a SCI, DQ, ERR HDU.
+There will be a SCI, WHT, CTX HDU.

 There will be a FITS file for *each* exposure.